by Richard D. Weber, J.D.

-Question: What happens when a dentist dies and the ownership interest passes to a non-dentist, such as the surviving spouse?
+Question: Is it true that only licensed dentists can be owners of a professional corporation?
+If so, what happens when a dentist dies and the ownership interest passes to a non-dentist?

 This restriction is unique to health care professionals.
 If no health care services are rendered by a professional corporation, it may render one or more non-health care professional services so long as each shareholder is licensed in one or more of the multiple non-health care professional included in the act.
 This limitation on health care professional corporations was the result of strong lobbying by the MDA and other health professional organizations, so as to preclude non-dentists from owning dental professional corporations.
 It was feared that non-dentists who owned professional corporations would have entrepreneurial objectives that could detract from quality of care and professionalism.

 Upon death, the dentist's personal representative assumes ownership and control of the stock in the professional corporation until it is passed on to the heirs.
 Typically, the personal representative would be the deceased dentist's spouse or child, or in some instances, a bank or other corporate fiduciary.
 Since neither the personal representative nor the heirs are dentists, they are not legally qualified to own stock in the dental professional corporation.
 The act specifically precludes the shares from being transferred to the personal representative or estate of a deceased shareholder, but provides that the personal representative may continue to own the shares for "a reasonable period but shall not be authorized to participate in any decisions concerning the rendering of professional services."